-Note 2: Applicants must pass the approved medical fitness and eyesight tests as specified by the Maritime Safety Directorate of the Department of Transport, Tourism and Sport and are recommended to attend a career advisory session.
-Offer of a place on the course will be subject to passing the Medical and Eyesight Tests at the time of offer.
+- Note 2: Applicants must pass the approved medical fitness and eyesight tests as specified by the Irish Maritime Administration of the Department of Transport, and are strongly advised to attend a career advisory session.
+Offer of a place on the course will be subject to passing the medical and eyesight tests at the time of offer.

-Note 3: Applicants, other than those indicated in Note 1 above, will need to be sponsored by an approved internationally trading shipping company, provide an IELTS score of 6.5, and also meet the medical requirements for a sea going career.
+- Note 3: Applicants, other than those indicated in Note 1, must be sponsored by an approved internationally trading shipping company, provide an IELTS score of 6.5, and also meet the medical and eyesight requirements for a sea going career.

-Note 4: Applicants should note that in order to qualify for an Officer of the Watch Certificate of Competency (CoC), the Department of Transport, Tourism and Sport has set additional criteria with respect to minimum pass marks, academic progression, and students with dyslexia.
-Download Marine Notice No. 65 of 2013.
+- Note 4: Applicants should note that in order to qualify for an Officer of the Watch Certificate of Competency (CoC), the Department of Transport has set additional criteria with respect to minimum pass marks, academic progression, and students with dyslexia.
+See Marine Notice No. 65 of 2013

-Note 5: Applicants who are non-Irish citizens should ensure that they qualify for the issuance of a Seafarers Discharge Book in their home country.
+- Note 5: Applicants who are non-Irish citizens should ensure that they qualify for the issue of a Seafarer’s Discharge Book in their country of citizenship.

-Some students who apply to MTU Cork/NMCI full-time courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
-For such applicants, MTU Cork offers a second chance to reach the required entry standard through a MTU Cork Mathematics Exam.
-This second chance facility allows applicants (depending on their results in the MTU Cork Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
+Some students who apply to MTU/NMCI full-time courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
+For such applicants, MTU offers a second chance to reach the required entry standard through a MTU Mathematics Exam.
+This second chance facility allows applicants (depending on their results in the MTU Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.

-Students who successfully complete Year 1 and 2 are expected to be placed in a commercial ship, for practical training experience, and to gain the necessary ‘seatime’ for the Department of Transport, Tourism and Sport Certificate of Competency, in their third year.
-In addition while at sea, they must complete a comprehensive workplace training programme including training records, journals and other documents associated with the training programme, as specified from time to time.
-It should be noted that while every endeavour will be made to secure suitable sea training placement, this is outside the control of CIT/NMCI and the College cannot accept responsibility for difficulties in securing such placement.
+Students who successfully complete year 1 and 2 are expected to be placed in a commercial ship, for practical training experience, and to gain the necessary ‘seatime’ for the Department of Transport Certificate of Competency, in their third year.
+In addition, while at sea, students must complete a comprehensive workplace training programme including training records, journals and other documents associated with the training programme, as specified from time to time.
+It should be noted that while every endeavour will be made to secure a suitable sea training berth, this is outside the control of MTU/NMCI and the College cannot accept responsibility for difficulties in securing such a berth.